NYCiSchoolCS/think-python/Projects/IRC.md

 1. Describe what your bot command will do.

    _My command lets you play a number game.
 The bot picks a random number and then you try to guess the number.
-The bot will tell you if your guess is too high or to low to help you guess._
+The bot will tell you if your guess is too high or too low to help you guess._

 3. How will your bot know you are using/starting your command?